The Shocking Link Between Talcum Powder & Ovarian Cancer

 - Which lawyers are handling Johnson & Johnson baby powder ovarian cancer suits?

 If you or a family member used talc containing baby powder for a decade or more, and were diagnosed with ovarian cancer within 5 years of the use of the baby powder, please contact us for a free, confidential consultation.

-Over 20 medical studies linked talc powder to ovarian cancer.
+Dozens of medical studies have linked prolonged talcum baby powder use to ovarian cancer.
 In fact, these studies reveal that women who have used talcum powder were 33 percent more likely to develop ovarian cancer than women who did not use this powder.